PowerGenome/PowerGenome/example_system/extra_inputs/README.md

 ## capacity_limit_spur_fn

 Provides the maximum capacity and spur-line construction distance for new resources.
 Starts with the required columns `region` and `technology`. `cluster` can be omitted, but is required when more than one resource of the same name is used within a region.
-The `cluster` value should match values from `resource_variability_fn`.

 The data columns in this file are `spur_miles` and `max_capacity`.